garystafford/creative-analysis-claude-bedrock/README.md

 ### 1b.
 Generate an Analysis of Print Advertisements for Mercedes-Benz using Additional Information

-Provides an analysis of four public advertisements for Mercedes-Benz vehicles using the Mercedes-Benz "Our design philosophy." website's content as reference for the analysis, which can be found in the [mercedes_benz_info.txt](mercedes_benz_ads/mercedes_benz_design_ philosophy.txt) file.
+Provides an analysis of four public advertisements for Mercedes-Benz vehicles using the Mercedes-Benz "Our design philosophy." website's content as reference for the analysis, which can be found in the mercedes_benz_design_ philosophy.txt file.

 Upload (4) JPEGs: